miharekar/miharekar.github.io/_posts/posts/2024-03-09-abusing-rails-7-1-generates_token_for-for-list-unsubscribe-headers.md

 end
 ```

+## Adding List-Unsubscribe Headers to Broadcast Emails

-Now I had all the parts in place and I can add the List-Unsubscribe headers to the emails.
+I had all the parts in place and I can add the List-Unsubscribe headers to the emails.
 Since I only need these for notification emails, I can simply extend the previously explained `check_notification` method:

 ```ruby
 def check_notification